Paddle

 Administration

-Since most activities will require staff members or volunteers to be within six feet and have physical contact with clients, all participants and volunteers are required to wear a mask at all times in our paddling program.
-These PPE supplies and sanitization products, like hand sanitizers, wipes and rubbing alcohol will be available at our paddling location.
+Since most activities will require staff members or volunteers to be within six feet and have physical contact with clients, we have PPE supplies and sanitization products, like hand sanitizers, wipes and rubbing alcohol available at our paddling location.

 Paddling Location

-The summer paddling program of 2022 will be held at Creekside Paddling Centre across from the Creekside Community Centre at False Creek.
+The 2023 summer paddling program is being held at Creekside Paddling Centre across from the Creekside Community Centre at False Creek.
 If you go down the ramp to the False Creek Ferry dock (The Village Dock) and make a right, you will find a set of doors where we will greet you.
-There are public, wheelchair-accessible washrooms available at Creekside Community Centre however if there is a closure of the centre, the nearest is located at Main and Terminal Street.
+There are public, wheelchair-accessible washrooms available at Creekside Community Centre.
+If there is a closure of the centre, the nearest is located at Main and Terminal Street.

 Map